-What to Foam Roll to Release IT Band
+How to Foam Roll IT Band?

-All right, so we can’t unlock the IT Band by beating it in to a pulp and we definitely need to strength some other areas, but that doesn’t mean you’re off the hook for foam rolling.
+All right, so we can’t unlock the IT Band by beating it in to a pulp and we definitely need to strengthen other areas, but that doesn’t mean you’re off the hook for foam rolling.

 Laying on your stomach place the foam roller in your hip crease and roll to the knee.
 Never roll over the knee, repeat for up to 30 seconds and hold for 30 seconds in any spot with a knot.

 From the same position, get just one leg on the roller and work it in to that hip crease for 30 seconds.
 Then roll on to your side about the location of a side pocket and roll for 30 seconds.

 From there keep on rolling til you have one glute on the roller and cross the other knee over in a figure 4 position.
 This will help you to get in to that glute medius which is frequently tender, so don’t go for pain, just move around and try to loosen the tension.